-Information on directors Name: Title: Experience and expertise: Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Martin Janes Non-Executive Director (resigned 23 August 2018) Martin has a strong finance background with a specialty covering equity, debt and related project financing tools and commodity off-take negotiation.
-He is currently Chief Executive Officer of Terramin Australia Limited (ASX : TZN).
-While employed by Newmont Australia (previously Normandy Mining) his major responsibilities included corporate and project finance, treasury management, asset sales and product contract management.
-Uranium SA Limited (ASX : USA) Nil Nil Nil Name: Title: Qualifications: Experience and expertise: Experience and expertise: Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Peter Kelliher Non-Executive Director B.Sc (Hons), Grad Dip GeoSc, MAusIMM, MSME Mr Kelliher has 33 years of varied metallurgical experience, predominantly in the field of gravity treatment and gold processing.
+Title: Non-Executive Director

+Qualifications: B.Sc (Hons), Grad Dip GeoSc, MAusIMM, MSME

+Experience and expertise: Mr Kelliher has 34 years of varied metallurgical experience, predominantly in the field of gravity treatment and gold processing.
 His expertise is in small to medium size mining operations where cost management is a priority.
 His work has taken him throughout Australia and on several overseas assignments.
 He holds a Mine Managers Certificate for Victoria and was Manager of the Heathcote open cut gold mine from 1993 to 1995 and of the Avoca alluvial gold project for Sedimentary Holdings Ltd from 1996 to 2000.
 As Manager his responsibilities included dealing with regulatory processes, community consultation, environmental management and site rehabilitation.
 Most recently he has operated his own consulting business.
 This has included assignments at the Ardlethan alluvial tin mine (2001 to 2004) and the Mt Boppy gold mine (1995) in NSW.
-In both cases he assumed the position of Registered Manager for extended periods.
-Nil Nil Nil Nil Nil
+In both cases he assumed the position of Registered

+Manager for extended periods.